 For the last year or more, the site has been a dusty, Triple M-blaring construction zone.
 Alison says they had to knock a couple of walls down, and they’ve replaced one with glass, so visitors can now look straight up into the old foyer from the Capitol Arcade.

 Over summer, it’ll just a matter of finishing touches and updating the century-old electronics.
-RMIT is replacing the lights with state-of-the-art LEDs, installing cutting edge sound systems, even commissioning local artists to paint feature murals in areas previously closed off to the public.
+RMIT has replaced the lights with state-of-the-art LEDs, installed cutting edge sound systems, even commissioning local artists to paint feature murals in areas previously closed off to the public.
 The new space will fit 580 punters at a time, with candy bar profits alone projected to keep RMIT in the black for hundreds of years.

 “The thing I’m grateful for is the enthusiasm,” Alison says.
 “A place like this just generates its own enthusiasm.
 It has such a history.
 So you have this fascinating historical context, but we’re also really interested in what the future holds.
 How can we broaden the appeal beyond ‘just a cinema’.”